 Check out The Judy Garland Online Discography’s Decca Records Section for details about all of Judy’s Decca records and re-releases.

 July 15, 1940: Filming on the “Finale” sequence for Strike Up The Band continued on the “Interior Radio Theatre” set.
 It was a long day.
 Judy was on the set at 9:00 a.m.; dismissed: 7:20 p.m.
 Judy must have taken a break in filming or perhaps filming on the sequence ended early because this costume test for Little Nellie Kelly was also taken on this day.

-July 15, 1944: Judy recorded another appearance on the “Command Performance” radio show, which was put on disc and shipped overseas to play on the Armed Forces Radio Network for the troops.
+July 15, 1944: Judy recorded another appearance on the “Command Performance” radio show, which was put on discs and shipped overseas for broadcast to servicemembers on the Armed Forces Radio Network.
 Judy was a popular guest on the program and always seemed to find the time to participate.
 Also on the program were Bing Crosby and The Andrews Sisters.
 Bing and Judy performed “The All-time Flop Parade” after which he joked and said to Judy, “Thank you, Judy, that was really lousy.”

 Judy’s performance of “They Can’t Take That Away From Me” from this performance was replayed on the show’s December 25, 1944, broadcast.

 Listen to and download “Long Ago And Far Away” here:

 During the day Judy continued rehearsals of “The Interview,” a.k.a.
 “A Great Lady Gives An Interview,” a.k.a.
 “Madame Crematante” routine for Ziegfeld Follies.
 Time called: 1:00 p.m.; dismissed: 5:20 p.m.